 Morning Prayer Time

 The pastor preaches a message based on the Word of God.
 Our pastor most always preaches using expository preaching.
-At this time, we are working through the epistles of Paul.
 You are welcome to listen to recent sermons by clicking here.

 Coffee & Fellowship Time

 The worship service ends around 10:15 AM.
 You are welcome to join us for coffee, tea, or hot chocolate in the kitchen located in the church basement.

 Sunday School begins around 10:30 AM.
 There are classes for all ages.
 Childcare is available in the nursery for infants up to age one.

 There are three Sunday School classes for children.